-You might have been looking forward to finally sleeping well as your baby grew up, but that doesn’t always happen.
+You might have been looking forward to finally sleeping well as your baby gets older, but that doesn’t always happen.
 Read our tips for a better sleep.

 Why won’t my toddler sleep at night?

 It’s not just babies who get you out of bed.
-Unfortunately, it's quite common for toddlers to have sleep problems too (Gottschalk et al, 2011).
-In fact, a quarter of parents say they have issues at night with their under-fives (Bathory and Tomopolous, 2017).
-Possible reasons for this include:
+It's common for toddlers to have more breaks in their sleep than you might like (Barry, 2021).
+In fact, a quarter of parents say their under-fives wake up at night (Bathory and Tomopolous, 2017).
+As well as just wanting to reassure themselves that you’re still there, reasons toddlers wake up could include:

-- nightmares, which tend to be more common from two years old onwards
+- bad dreams, which tend to be more common from two years old onwards

 - hunger or thirst